ms264556/Hackery/pages/VerdanaRetinaVisualStudio.md

 # HiDPI Verdana for Visual Studio 2019

-Verdana is the perfect programming font... but it looks kinda chunky at 150% magnification (which is the default for a 27" 4K screen).
+Verdana is the perfect programming font... but it looks kinda chunky at 150% magnification or above (which is the default for a 27" 4K screen).

 Meiryo's latin characters are pretty much identical to Verdana, but with updated hinting which is much improved on HiDPI screens.
 Unfortunately (for programmers) Meiryo's `\` is replaced with `¥`, and Visual Studio ignores the substitution table entry which would fix this.